 Approval Voting or Range Voting shall be used in all votes; except where restricted by the State Rules, or when a different voting system is decided upon by majority vote.

-Article VI.
+Article VIII.
 Adoption and Amendments to Rules

 A. Permanent amendments

 These rules may be permanently amended, altered or repealed only by a ⅔ vote of the affiliate members at the county convention.

 B. Temporary Amendments